|MultiCare Volunteer Services|

 If you are interested in any of the events, please follow the links to their page on the volunteer opportunity page.

 What will happen after I apply in order for me to start volunteering?

-If there is a possible placement based on your application, you will received questions via email from a placement coordinator.
-When you respond to those questions, the coordinator will then call or email to arrange an interview, or respond by letting you know there is no potential placement at that time.
+If there is a possible placement based on your application, you will received an email from a placement coordinator.
+The coordinator will work with you to arrange an interview, or respond by letting you know there is no potential placement at that time.